Kthyeon/KAIST-AI-NeurIPS2019-MicroNet-2nd-place-solution/README.md

 #### i) [Fast AutoAugmentation](https://arxiv.org/abs/1905.00397) [Lim et al., 2019]

+We use fast autoaugmentation of CIFAR100, which is made from the networks, wide-resnet and densenet.

 ## 2. Network Structure

 We use several blocks, layers, and activation that are known to be efficient in our MicroNet network.
 These are listed as follow.